 Much as I enjoy RuneQuest, no rule system is perfect; and over the years, I've created a number of alternate rules for RuneQuest.
 Many of these are simply a matter of common sense, and have been independantly re-created by numerous gamers.
 The Dodge skill is a good example of this: many RQers have a successful Dodge reduce the effect of an opposing blow by one category (i.e. a Critical hit becomes a Special; a Special hit becomes a regular success; and a regular hit becomes a miss).
 A Special Dodge reduces the opposing blow by two categories, etc.

-Other, longer rules adaptations and alternate systems are included here.
+Okay, I've finally posted an article which probably goes into way too much detail about Dodge.
+Other rules adaptations and alternate systems are included here as well.
 I've also posted other articles which don't fit elsewhere on the site.

 Sheetless roleplaying is an extremely advanced method of roleplaying in which the players don't have character sheets.
 The gamemaster handles all aspect of the game system.
 The result is often a campaign of mind-blowing intensity.